One of the most common questions we hear is: “What should I do with my lawn? I think I need to get it re-turfed”.

 Step 3: Removing the Dead

 The first 2 steps were the easy part.
 Now we move on to a bit of hard work.
 Firstly do not be intimidated by the size of the area.
 Best practice is to break it down into areas and tackle one area a day.
-You need to get a rake (a plastic fan rake is best we have found this is one of the most used tools in the garden) Rake up the dead moss and weeds and remove it from your lawn.
+You need to get a rake (a plastic fan rake is best) Rake up the dead moss and weeds and remove it from your lawn.
+If you have a large area consider buying a motorised/electric scarifier.

 By now your lawn has gone from black to bald!
 And happily, that is the hard work done.
 The rest is easy.